hugowindisch/swallow/MANUAL.md

 You can manually ...

 ##Flowing Elements
-Swallow implements an absolute positioning model: graphic elements are explicitely positioned using a graphic editor.
+Swallowapps implements an absolute positioning model: graphic elements are explicitely positioned using a graphic editor.
 But sometimes it is very convenient to let HTML flow elements.

 You can tell html to flow some of the elements of a given container by doing something like:

 ```javascript
     myContainer.getChild('myChild').setHtmlFlowing({position: 'relative'}, false);
 ```

+##Development: Interfacing with Server Services
+Most client side applications present data that originates from a server.
+To facilitate the whole development process (and avoid same origin conflicts), swallowapps can run as a middleware in your Express, Connect or barebones NodeJS development server.
+All swallowapps urls share the same /swallow/ root (to avoid polluting your url namespace).

+Here is how swallowapps can run in Express or Connect:
+'''javascript
+    var app = require('express').createServer(),
+        swallowapps = require('swallowapps'),
+        options = {
+            work: '/path/to/your/work/folder'
+        };
+    app.use(swallowapps.getMiddleWare(options));

+    // Do something with the app
+    app.listen(1337);
+'''

+Here is how the same results could be achieved in a barebones NodeJS solution:
+'''javascript
+    var http = require('http'),
+        swallowapps = require('swallowapps'),
+        options = {
+            work: '/path/to/your/work/folder'
+        },
+        mw = swallowapps.getMiddleWare(options);

+    srv = http.createServer(function (req, res) {
+        // Note: optionally you could pass a next function to the middleware
+        // as a 3rd argument.
+This next function is called when the middleware
+        // does not consume the request.
+        mw(req, res);
+    }).listen(port, '0.0.0.0');
+'''

+In both cases, you will be able to run the Launcher from your own server on the following path: '/swallow/make/launcher.Launcher.html'.

+##Deployment: Generating a Statically Servable of Your Apps

 #Advanced Features
 This section discusses topics that will probably not be useful for playing with the tool but that will probably become essential in some real life situations.